hhsieh/ulnet/README.md

 [![DOI](https://zenodo.org/badge/50800648.svg)](https://zenodo.org/badge/latestdoi/50800648)

 # ulnet
-Generate an unlimited number of networks.
-An application of the fundamental matrix of Markov Chain to nodes with 2-D geodata (spatial coordinates).
+Generate an unlimited number of networks with an application of the fundamental matrix of Markov Chain to nodes with 2-D geodata (spatial coordinates).

 ### Features of the product
 1. The product applies the fundamental matrix of Markov Chain to generate networks by user-defined threshold distances or negative exponential functions of distances.